You are currently viewing Accessible Graphic Design: What You Need to Know to Succeed

 Furthermore, the use of closed captions to provide descriptive context is beneficial for an audience with hearing impairment.
 If you’re sharing your video on social media, consider turning the subtitles on for all your viewers.

 Also, ensure that the voiceover artist speaks clearly and that the background music does not make it difficult to hear or understand.
-All of these elements are essential to an accessible design.
+All of these elements are essential to make a good accessible graphic design and align with graphic design accessibility best practices.

 Accessible Interactive Web Design

-• Use accessible HTML, which includes elements that will help your users understand what is on the page, including Alt text, form titles, semantic HTML tags, descriptive link titles, etc.
+• Use accessible HTML, which includes elements that will help your users understand what is on the page, including Alt text, form titles, semantic HTML tags, and descriptive link titles.

 • Make sure file names accurately describe the content.